At UW Bothell, we support three eportfolio environments:

 Interested in Using Google Sites for Other Purposes?

-If you are interested in Google Sites for some other kind of ePortfolio or are interested in Google Sites for some other kind of project, we recommend starting with the Google Sites Frequently Asked Questions page.
+If you are interested in Google Sites for some other kind of ePortfolio or are interested in Google Sites for some other kind of project, we recommend starting with the New Google Sites ePortfolios page.
+If you need assistance, contact DLI at email@example.com.

 Another available eportfolio interface is located in Canvas, within each user profile.
 Canvas eportfolios offer a simple, no-frills, easy-to-edit, and secure interface.
 To learn more about this tool, check out this general Canvas ePortfolio Tutorial.